Shokokuji Temple in Kyoto

 History

 The construction of Shokokuji started in 1382 during the Muromachi Period (1336 - 1573) by the order of Shogun Ashikaga Yoshimitsu (1358 - 1408).
 It took till 1392 to finish the project.
-Unfortunately the whole temple complex burned down just 2 years later.
-The reconstruction afterwards was supported by Yoshimitsu.
+Unfortunately, the whole temple complex burned down just 2 years later.
+The reconstruction afterward was supported by Yoshimitsu.
 Shokokuji was destroyed many times during its long history (in 1394, 1425, 1467 - Onin War, 1549 - Tembun Uprising, 1788 - Great Temmei Fire).
 The last major fire happened in 1788 where only the Dharma Hall (Hatto) and the Imperial Gate (Chokushimon) survived.
-Unfortnuately not all structures were rebuilt afterwards like the Buddha Hall and Sanmon gate.
+Unfortunately, not all structures were rebuilt afterward like the Buddha Hall and Sanmon Gate.

 Location